A Short Film About Love: Plot

 Later that night at her apartment, after she showers and changes into a short bathrobe, he gives her a small gift, but she says she's not a good person and doesn't deserve gifts.
 Crouching in front of him, she guides his hands onto her thighs and he has an orgasm.
 Magda says, "Love ... that's all it is."
-After Tomek rushes out of her apartment embarrassed and upset, Magda feels guilty and tries to communicate to him at her window—gesturing for him to call her and holding up a sign that reads, "Come back.
+After Tomek rushes out of her apartment embarrassed and upset, Magda feels guilty and tries to communicate with him through her window—gesturing for him to call her and holding up a sign that reads, "Come back.
 Sorry."
 But there is no response.
 Back in his apartment, Tomek cuts his wrists with a razor blade.
-Later, Magda comes to Tomek's apartment to return the coat he left behind and learns from his godmother that he tried to kill himself and was taken to hospital.
+Later, Magda comes to Tomek's apartment to return the coat he left behind and learns from his godmother that he was taken to the hospital.
 Magda tells her, "I think I hurt him."
-Tomek's godmother shows her Tomek's room and his telescope and tells her, "He's fallen in love with you."
+Tomek's godmother shows her his room and his telescope, then tells her, "He's fallen in love with you."
 When asked if he's "fallen for the wrong woman," Magda responds, "Yes."

 In the coming days, Magda is unable to find Tomek—she is clearly worried and concerned about his wellbeing.
 One night, she receives a phone call, and thinking it is Tomek, she acknowledges that he was right about love (the call is actually from someone with phone trouble).
-After days of waiting and watching Tomek's window with her small binoculars, she finally sees he's returned.
+After days of waiting and watching Tomek's window with her small binoculars, she finally sees he has returned.
 Magda goes to Tomek's apartment and his godmother shows her to his room where she sees Tomek sleeping, his wrists still bandaged.
 The godmother prevents her from getting too close to him—even preventing her from touching his bandaged wrist.
 Noticing the telescope, Magda looks through it toward her own apartment and imagines what Tomek must have seen that night, watching her come home, spilling the milk, and weeping over another failed relationship.
 Then she closes her eyes and imagines Tomek in her apartment with her, reaching out to comfort her—and she smiles.